 About one in four school-aged children has a visual problem, but school vision screenings aren’t equipped to diagnose the majority of visual deficits.

-This is concerning, given that visual dysfunction is strongly linked to behavioral problems and poor academic performance.
-Only a comprehensive eye exam can examine your child’s eyesight, determine whether they have visual deficits and assess whether they can be treated with vision therapy.
+This is concerning, given that visual dysfunction is strongly linked to behavioural problems and poor academic performance.
+Only a comprehensive eye test can examine your child’s eyesight, determine whether they have visual deficits and assess whether they can be treated with vision therapy.

 What Is Vision Therapy?

 Vision therapy is an evidence-based treatment program developed over decades that has undergone extensive research and clinical trials to prove its effectiveness.

 Vision therapy works by strengthening the communication between the visual system and the brain through a customised program of eye [exercises] prescribed by an optometrist.
 Just as physical therapy trains your muscles to function normally, vision therapy applies the same principle to strengthen eye-brain communication.
 Even children with 20/20 vision can have visual problems, such as eye-tracking, focusing, and eye teaming.

 Vision therapy is ideal for children as it can correct problems early on, while their brains are still developing.
 Furthermore, vision therapy doesn’t involve invasive procedures or medications, so it's an appropriate treatment method—even for young children.
 It's also engaging for children, as many of the activities and exercises use objects such as prisms, special lenses and computerized exercises.

 VT Works Wonders for the Following Vision Conditions:

 Vision Therapy for Strabismus (Crossed Eyes)